aristanetworks/cvprac/README.md

 ### CVaaS

 CVaaS is CloudVision as a Service.
-Users with CVaaS must use a REST API token for accessing CVP with REST APIs.
+Users with CVaaS must use a REST API token (service account tokens) for accessing CVP with REST APIs.

 - In the case where users authenticate with CVP (CVaaS) using Oauth a
 - REST API token is required to be generated and used for running REST